schlagmichdoch/snapdrop-via-ios-shortcuts/README.md

 It differs only in code for the front end.

-## Overview
+## Installation
-There are three total shortcuts to send content via Snapdrop directly from the share menu:
+There is a total of three shortcuts to send content via Snapdrop directly from the share menu:

 1. [share images and files directly from share menu](https://routinehub.co/shortcut/9618)
 2. [share texts and URLs of any kind directly from share menu](https://routinehub.co/shortcut/13371)
 3. [share files and folders as ZIP archive directly from share menu](https://routinehub.co/shortcut/13372)

-Install the shortcuts by following the links above with your iOS-device and click *Get Shortcut*
+Install the shortcuts by following the links above with your iOS device and click *Get Shortcut* Upon Installation you can also change the domain if you are using [another snapdrop instance](https://github.com/RobinLinus/snapdrop/blob/master/docs/faq.md#inofficial-instances) or host your own

 ## How to use:
 ### Receive an item using Snapdrop